danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ![flowchart](ch3_0.svg)

+[TOC]

 ## setup()

 ![Ouroboros](ch3_0.png)

-*Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century), (image from Wikipedia)*
+:    *Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century), (image from Wikipedia)*

 %Loops% offer alternative imaginaries, as is the case of the ancient image of a serpent eating its own tail. *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and therefore stands for the ability of processes to infinitely renew themselves.
 Alongside evocative references to autocannibalism and alchemy, loops are related to control and automation tasks, as well as repetitive procedures in everyday situations.
 The logic behind loops can be demonstrated by the following paradoxical word play: "The next sentence is true.
 The previous is false."[^Hofstadter] In programming, a loop allows the repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
 Indeed a loop becomes an infinite (or endless) if a condition never becomes false.

 It was mathematician and author Augusta Ada Byron Lovelace who was one of the first to introduce and illustrate the concept of a programmatic loop in the early nineteenth century.
 She recognized that there were repeatable operations in the conceptual design of the first ever, automatic, general-purpose computing machine, Charles Babbage's Analytical Engine.
 A loop, which she called a "cycle," appears in her "Note G" on the Analytical Engine[^Ada] that describes the so-called Bernoulli numbers program, as in the diagram below.
 It utilizes two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.
 As such, loops address repeatable and operational time.

 ![ada lovelace](ch3_1.jpg)

-*Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*
+:    *Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*

 Loops in contemporary programming are highly influenced by these early insights into the handling of repeated machine operations expressed in diagramatic form.
 High-level programming languages such as p5.js include this loop concept, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped or using the syntax `noLoop()`.
 Loops are some of the most basic and powerful of programming concepts.